Mateusz Gamrot

 Mateusz Gamrot (born December 11, 1990) is a Polish professional mixed martial artist.
 He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
 Gamrot is a former KSW Featherweight Champion and KSW Lightweight Champion.
-As of November 18, 2025, he is #7 in the UFC lightweight rankings.
+As of 10 August 2026, he is #9 in the Meta UFC lightweight rankings.

 Background

 Gamrot started wrestling at the age of ten.
 At middle school age, he moved to a boarding school in Milicz to train in freestyle wrestling.
 While studying in a technical school, he was part of the national wrestling team where he won medals in the Polish junior and youth championships.
 As a 20-year-old he permanently relocated to Poznań, where he trains and has a wife and two children.

 He began his wrestling career in 2002, achieving success at the national and international level.
 He competed in over 300 matches including ones at the European and World Championships.
 He transitioned to mixed martial arts in 2011, training under, Andrzej Kościelski, World Champion in wrestling.

 In 2012, he won a gold medal in the 70 kg category of the European Amateur MMA Championships (Brussels), defending his title the following year (Budapest).

 He won the gold medal at the Polish grappling championships in the purple belt category (Luboń) in 2013 and 2014.
 In 2014 he won the ADCC Submission Wrestling European championships in the 77 kg category.